brandkap/brandkap.github.io/work/visual-cognition-lab.md

 ## Accessible anywhere

 Previously the site was only optimized for desktop.
 Making the site easy to use on mobile was crucial especially for the directions section.
-Accessing directions to the lab while in the car is a key situation that the previous designs did not cater too.
+Accessing directions to the lab while in the car is a key situation that the previous designs did not cater to.

 {%
   include